slatedocs/slate/source/includes/_getting_started.md

 Attributes | &nbsp;
 --- | ---
-`errors` | A list of errors objects that contain information about each error
+`errors` | A list of errors objects that contain information about each error.

 Each error has additional fields to describe it :

 Attributes | &nbsp;
 --- | ---
-`code` | The CloudMC error code
+`code` | The CloudMC error code.
-`message` | A human readable explanation of the error code `context` | Additional information
+`message` | A human readable explanation of the error code.
+`context` | Additional information.

 The HTTP status codes of error responses :

 Status code | Reason
 ----------- | -------
 `200` | The request was successful.
-`204` | The request was successful and the response body is empty `400` | Bad request -- Occurs when invalid parameters are provided or when quota limit is exceeded.
+`204` | The request was successful and the response body is empty.
+`400` | Bad request -- Occurs when invalid parameters are provided or when quota limit is exceeded.
 `403` | Forbidden -- Not authorized to perform this request.
 `404` | Not Found -- Cannot locate the specified endpoint.